fredrikhgrelland/consul/website/source/docs/platform/k8s/connect.html.md

       consulNamespaces:
         mirroringK8S: true
     ```
-1. **Mirror Namespaces With Prefix** - Each Kubernetes pod will be registered into a Consul namespace with the same name as its Kubernetes
+1. **Mirror Namespaces With Prefix** - Register each Kubernetes pod into a Consul namespace with the same name as its Kubernetes
 namespace **with a prefix**.
 For example, given a prefix `k8s-`, pod `foo` in Kubernetes namespace `ns-1` will be synced to the Consul namespace `k8s-ns-1`.